yuchen-osdu/wellbore-domain-services/docs/bulk_data/tutorials-Wellbore-DMS_Bulk-data-API.md

 ## Utility methods

-Below is a list of helper functions used in the different sample scripts of this tutorial.
+<details> <summary> Helper functions used in the different sample scripts of this tutorial. </summary>

 ```python
 from typing import List